 A glorious step pyramid which dominated the centre of the plaza is, however, more than just a regular pyramid.
 This marvellous design is impressive for the connection with astrology and also the Maya believe system.
 What`s more, the Maya people built the Kukulkan`s pyramid with such sophistication that it must be seen to be believed.

-Unlike most of the other pyramids in the world, the Kukulkan`s pyramid which dominates Chichen Itza is, hiding some secrets.
+Unlike most of the other pyramids in the world, the Kukulkan’s pyramid which dominates Chichen Itza in Mexico is, hiding some secrets.
 Further excavations revealed that an impressive Temple of Kukulkan sits atop of two older pyramid temples.
 Hence, the Russian nesting doll comparison.
-What`s more, the scientists recently discovered massive sacred sinkhole under this unique Maya temple.
+What’s more, the scientists recently discovered massive sacred sinkhole under this unique Maya temple.

 Clapping at the base of the Kukulkan pyramid causes echoes which are identical to a quetzal bird call.
 The ancient Maya people believed that the colourful bird was a messenger of the gods.

-Can you climb the pyramid in Chichen Itza?
+Can you climb the pyramid in Chichen Itza in Mexico?

 Visiting Chichen Itza during the annual equinoxes